sandylib/AngularJsApp/README.md

 3)In the video that didn't provide customize direction solution,but in my files I already included it.

+4)The validation in the video that doesn't work.
+Check below code for form  validate solution

 The imporve is here you could at the list.html change the ```html<th>```like below:
 ```html
  <thead>